 This booklet contains resources that will be used in school along with specific vocabulary that will arise.
 By knowing this we hope it will help you to support your child at home with factual and biological information, enabling you to be open to answer questions your child may have.
 Some questions can make us feel uncomfortable; it is OK to tell your child you need time to respond and you can always approach us if you have any queries about how to answer their queries so do not worry!
-The NHS website can also provide factual information about the stages of puberty or type NHS stages of puberty into your search engine.
+The NHS website can also provide factual information about the stages of puberty.
+If you wish to brush up on your knowledge click here, or type NHS stages of puberty into your search engine.
 Should you direct your child to any online resources to answer their questions please ensure that sites are quality assured and reputable, for safeguarding purposes.